hackgvl/hackgreenville-com/CONTRIBUTING.md

     feat/sponsors
     ```

-4. Edit files and write code on your favorite editor.
-Then check and confirm the files you are updating:
+3. Edit files and write code on your favorite editor.
+Then, check and confirm the files you are updating:

     ```sh
     git status